Nissan LEAF, an all-electric vehicle.

-Nissan LEAF has sold more than 51,400 units* since its debut in December 2010, making it the best-selling EV in the world.
-We are planning the launch of seven more all-electric vehicles together with our Alliance partner Renault.
-Our aim is to achieve cumulative sales of 1.5 million units of Alliance EVs by 2016 globally.
-The Renault- Nissan Alliance will continue to lead the auto industry with the highest level of global EV sales.
+Nissan LEAF has sold more than 62,000 units* since its debut in December 2010, making it the best-selling EV in the world.
+Nissan is planning to introduce three additional EV models; combined with Renault's four EV models already on the market, this will bring the Alliance total to eight EVs.
+The Renault-Nissan Alliance will continue to lead the auto industry with the highest level of global EV sales.

 Global Accolades for Nissan LEAF